-To request a transcript for students enrolled in Concurrent Credit courses, go to the ATU website.
-The institution has specific instructions for requesting a transcript with your college grades and the URL is https://www.atu.edu/registrar/transcript.php.
+To request a transcript for students enrolled in Concurrent Credit courses, go to the post-secondary institution website.
+The institution has specific instructions for requesting a transcript with your college grades.

 ^{}Concurrent Courses will follow Concurrent Grading Guidelines in this area.